CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 As I mentioned at the start, configuration is a huge part of making a keyboard this small useable.
-There are no number keys or function keys, and things like space, `Shift`, `Escape`, and enter/return are somewhere on the thumb-keys.
+There are no number keys or function keys, and things like space, `Shift`, `Escape`, and enter/return are somewhere on the thumbkeys.
 This means you need to use _layers_.

 ### Layers?

 Layers can seem like a foreign concept at first, but I've found they quickly become intuitive.
 On your current keyboard, you likely have at least 1, maybe 2,
-layers: when you need to type upper-case letters, you hold down the `Shift` key, thereby changing _layers_ to one where the keys on the keyboard now output their upper-case versions.
+layers: when you need to type uppercase letters, you hold down the `Shift` key, thereby changing _layers_ to one where the keys on the keyboard now output their uppercase versions.
 And if you have a laptop, chances are that the function keys work as either function keys or media keys (volume, brightness, etc.) depending on whether you hold down a `Fn` key or not.
 This is also a separate layer, just one which doesn't affect most of the other keys on the keyboard.